Cross-border co-operation hailed

-Unprecedented levels of co-operation between the PSNI and Garda have seen lives saved and more criminals caught on both sides of the border, police chiefs said.
+Unprecedented levels of co-operation between Garda and the PSNI have seen lives saved and more criminals caught on both sides of the border, police chiefs said.

-PSNI Chief Constable Matt Baggott and Garda Commissioner Fachtna Murphy hailed the working relationship as they launched a new strategy to develop links further.
+Garda Commissioner Fachtna Murphy and PSNI Chief Constable Matt Baggott hailed the working relationship as they launched a new strategy to develop links further.

-The Cross Border Policing Strategy is supported by Stormont's Department of Justice and the Republic's Department of Justice and Law Reform.
+The Cross Border Policing Strategy is supported by the Republic's Department of Justice and Law Reform and Stormont's Department of Justice.